clarklindev/react-query-tanstack-react-query-react-server-side-state-management/README.md

 ### isLoading vs isFetching

-- isFetching -> async query hasnt resolved
+- isFetching -> async query hasnt resolved (more "general/broad scope" than "isLoading")
 - isLoading -> subset of isFetching (there is no cached data, AND isFetching) -> this is important for pagination (where we want to know if we have cached data)

 ### react-query dev-tools